speculos/speculos-exchange/README.md

 This repository holds the abstract [REST](REST.md) and [WS](WS.md) interfaces of a typical [Speculos](https://github.com/speculos/speculos) exchange.

+For installation instructions, please refer to the [INSTALL.md](INSTALL.md) file.

 ## Implementation

 Speculos is built around a component-based approach, so the implementation is entirely left to the contributor.
 The only requirement is the common REST and WS interfaces.